-As at 31 December 2014 there were 99 Serious Offenders serving sentences of "Life".
-The meaning of a "Life" sentence may vary depending on where and when the sentence was imposed.
+As at 31 December 2015 there were 96 Serious Offenders serving sentences of "Life".
+This represents 11% of all Serious Offenders.
+The meaning of a "Life" sentence may vary depending on where and when the sentence was imposed, as outlined in the following categories: